How to keep up productivity for homeworkers | Moorepay

 Set expectations

 Set clear goals, objectives and expectations for your employees to ensure they are aware of the required standard of performance.
-It is key that you concentrate on outcomes and results.
-Managers who used to have an office-based team prior to COVID-19 may need to change their focus when measuring home workers performance.
+It’s key that you concentrate on outcomes and results.
+Managers who are used to overseeing an office-based team prior may need to change their focus when measuring home workers performance.
 Move to assessing quality, results or achievement of the agreed objectives.

 One to ones